 A good tip from a pro pilot: “Before you fly, chair fly a trip around the pattern, with the alcohol wipe in your hand.
 You’ll invariably find something you’ll touch in the course of a flight that a “wipe everything” approach may miss.
 Two things I noticed that I missed for several flights were the release handle for the desktop and the iPad mount release/rotate handle.”

 Gloves?
-If you wear them, it's smart to change them regularly and dispose of them safely.
+If you wear them, it’s smart to change them regularly and dispose of them safely.
 Masks?
-The CDC recommends them only for health care workers and those who have the disease.
+The CDC had previously recommended them only for health care workers and those who have the disease, but now they’re recommending them for everyone.
+In a small plane?
+It’s a no brainer.
+Wear a mask.

 This pandemic has already been the most disruptive event in the lives of most people who weren’t yet born when World War II was raging, and the bad news it’s only getting started here in the United States.
 There’s no telling what will happen next week, never mind next month.
 All we can do is be as safe as we can while living our normal lives, at least as normal as possible under the circumstances.
 The same is true for flying.
 Stay healthy and stay safe!